François Audouy

 François AUDOUY

-By a strange twist of fate, a budding writer finds himself thrust into 1920s Paris, where he meets his idol Marcel Proust… François Audouy invites us on a journey into the past, the past of the Belle Époque, but also our own, the most intimate and truest.
-L'Amour de Proust au Temps du Covid is not a critical essay on Proust, but a tribute through the prism of fiction.
-The author shares his love of In Search of Lost Time and literature in general, the kind that imprints itself on reality to the point of altering our perceptions.
-He includes several layers of narratives and literary history as well as references to popular culture, which he cross-references and superimposes to create a new voice.
+By a strange twist of fate, an aspiring writer finds himself transported to 1920s Paris, where he encounters his idol, Marcel Proust… François Audouy invites us on a journey into the past, the past of the Belle Époque, but also our own, our most intimate and authentic past. *The Love of Proust in the Time of Covid* is not a critical essay on Proust, but a tribute through the lens of fiction.
+The author shares his love of *In Search of Lost Time* and of literature in general, the kind that imprints itself on reality, altering our perceptions.
+He incorporates several layers of narrative and literary history, as well as references to popular culture, which he interweaves and superimposes to create a new voice.
 A book about reminiscence cannot be written from the outside.
-The narrator resurrects his lost years, echoing Proust's memories, using In Search of Lost Time as a guide that illuminates our lives with new meaning.
-Even if certain moments remain "suspended in the air like unfinished novels", if we no longer take certain "train lines of memories", it is the quest for lost paradises, for the books we are writing, which pushes us forward and keeps us in transit - in Time.
-Publication: April 1, 2025 Order Press release
+The narrator resurrects his lost years in echo to Proustian memories, taking *In Search of Lost Time* as a guide that illuminates our lives with new meaning.
+Even if some moments remain "suspended in the air like unfinished novels," even if we no longer travel certain "train lines of memories," it is indeed the quest for lost paradises, for the books we are currently writing, that propels us forward and keeps us in transit—in Time.
+Publication date: April 1, 2025.
+Order now.
+Press release.

 François Audouy : "Nous sommes tous proustiens sans le savoir" , à lire sur Actualitté.com